vitormil/simple_helpers/README.md

 simple_helper :user_alert
 ```

-If you didn't set manually the values, the gem will get it from I18n files.
+If you didn't set the value manually, the gem will get it from your I18n backend.

 ```ruby
 en: